MarkusPoutanen/simple-php-framework/README.md

 Views are defined in `resources/views`.
 PHP and HTML views are supported.
 Views can also be in sudirectories using dot syntax e.g. `sub.dir.file`.
 File extension should be omitted.

-Assets can be compiled with Laravel Mix using npm scripts: `dev`, `watch` or `prod`.
+Assets can be compiled with Parcel using npm scripts: `dev`, `watch` or `prod`.
 Scripts use TypeScript and styles use SCSS.
-Source assets are located in `resources/ts` and `resources/scss`.
+Source assets are located in `resources/js` and `resources/css`.

 ## Contributions